-Step 1 - Research articles that fit within your chosen theme for the week.
-I use my handy new Pinterest boards to find articles on business, branding, blogging, and social media.
-I also have my go to blogs, like Chloe Social for in depth, informative posts on social media and Kayla Hollatz for actionable tips on growing an engaged community.
+01. Research articles that fit within your chosen theme for the week.
+I use my handy Pinterest boards to find articles on business, branding, blogging, social media, productivity, and more.
+I also go to my business besties blogs and share their brilliance!

 Hold up!
 Wait a minute!
 Let me put my two sense in it.
 What about the specifics!?
 The who, what, where, when, and how of scheduling social media?
 Don't worry, I have you covered there too.

 Your ideal client.
 Figure out who she is, what she likes, where she hangs out, what she's struggling with, and how you can help her.
 Then write every single post like you’re talking directly to that one person.

 WHAT SHOULD I POST?

 helpful, relevant articles from fellow bloggers and business owners

 your own products, services, collaborations, and blog posts

 motivational quotes from fellow bosses or your mentors

 personal posts (Like your love for ice cream winning over your will to have abs.
 Yes, I’ve actually posted about this before.)

 shoutouts to people you meet along the way for being awesome